hbeale/shell-novice2/_episodes/02-filedir.md

 {: .language-bash}

 ~~~
-./   .bash_profile  data/       north-pacific-gyre/  pizza.cfg  thesis/
+./  ../  .bash_profile  creatures/  data/  molecules/
-../  creatures/     molecules/  notes.txt            solar.pdf  writing/
+north-pacific-gyre/  notes.txt  pizza.cfg  solar.pdf  writing/
 ~~~
 {: .output}

 `-a` stands for 'show all';
-it forces `ls` to show us file and directory names that begin with `.`, such as `..` (which, if we're in `/Users/nelle`, refers to the `/Users` directory) As you can see, it also displays another special directory that's just called `.`, which means 'the current working directory'.
+it forces `ls` to show us file and directory names that begin with `.`, such as `..` (which, if we're in `/public/home/nelle/`, refers to the `/public/home/` directory) As you can see, it also displays another special directory that's just called `.`, which means 'the current working directory'.